Edival Lourenço

 Edival Lourenço (born 1952) is a Brazilian poet and author.
 He was born in Iporá, Goiás.
 He studied law and worked at the Caixa Econômica Federal.
 He has published widely in both fiction and non-fiction genres, including poetry, short stories and novels.
-His novel Naquele morros, depois da chuva won second place in the 2012 Jabuti Award for literary novel.
+His novel Naquele morros, depois da chuva won second place in the 2012 Jabuti Award for literary novels.
 He lives in Goiânia, Goiás.